flanagan-lab/flanagan-lab.github.io/_pages/about.md

 <b>Lab news</b>

+June 2023: Alex Cox was awarded a Bioprotection Aotearoa travel scholarship!
+She will be presenting at Queenstown Research Week -- stop by to say hello if you are there!

+June 2023: Coley and Sarah presented research from the lab at the Evolution 2023 meeting in Albuquerque.

+May 2023: Coley Tosto received travel scholarships to attend Evolution 2023 in Albuquerque!

+May 2023: Juan Lee and Alex Cox commenced their PhD research with Sarah.
+We are very excited to be growing the lab!

+April 2023: Coley's undergraduate research was published in Frontiers in Marine Science, titled ["The development of a quantification method for measuring iridescence using sexually selected traits in the Gulf pipefish (_Syngnathus scovelli_)"](https://www.frontiersin.org/articles/10.3389/fmars.2023.1127790/full), with her co-supervisors Emily Rose and Heather Mason.

 April 2023: Juan Lee was awarded a UC Doctoral Scholarship to do his PhD with Sarah, studying pipefish evolution.
 He arrived from South Korea and will be starting his PhD in May.

 April 2023: Analese Fon has joined the lab as a BSc(Hons) student, co-supervised by Travis Horton, and is studying humpback whale behaviour.